proycon/LaMachine/lamachine_v2_plan.md

 1) Make the docker and vagrant flavours less dependent on the host Linux distribution.
     * Switch the base Linux distribution from Arch Linux to **Debian Linux** (stable/stretch), as this makes more sense in production environments (e.g wrt security) and is what more users are accustomed too.
+    * Allow for easy expansion to other distributions
 2) Use **Ansible** as the primary provisioning engine instead of custom shell scripts
     * Supported by Vagrant for provisioning of Virtual Machines
     * Supports Docker (through ansible-container) for provisioning containers